Metropolitan-Council/MetroGIS-Aggregation/Readme.md

 # MetroGIS Upload
-Upload County datasets to be aggegated into MetroGIS Regional Datasets
+Upload County datasets to be aggegated into MetroGIS Regional Datasets.
+This is intended for a small community of [MetroGIS](https://metrogis.org/) participants

 ## Requirements
 * Python 3.x
 * ArcGIS Pro - "arcgis" Python module requires running on a client with ArcGIS Pro

-All other python modules are standard

 ## Instructions
 ### 1) Edit config.ini file